asiapacificforum/nhrihub/README.md

 Each of these shared elements has a feature test spec implemented as an rspec shared behaviour.
 So the behaviour can be tested when the shared model is incorporated as an association into a module.

 ### Sending Reminders
 A rake task is provided that should be run each day, exactly once per day, to send any reminders that are due on that day.
 This is done by the server's cron daemon.
-The configuration of the cron daemon is accomplished with the NHRIDocs app using the [whenever gem](https://github.com/javan/whenever).
+The configuration of the cron daemon is accomplished with the NHRI Hub app using the [whenever gem](https://github.com/javan/whenever).
 The configuration file is config/schedule.rb.

 # Github Pages
 All the files for a static informational website, served a Jekyll server, are included in the /docs directory.
 The Jekyll gem is included in the development environment, and is also available on GitHub to serve files from this directory.
 It is viewable on the web at [http://asiapacificforum.github.io/nhrihub/](http://asiapacificforum.github.io/nhrihub/).
 To view this locally, invoke